ABOUT LIGHT YEARS

 ORIGINAL MUSIC MIXED & MASTERED BY

-Recent projects include post production supervision and editorial consulting for the IMAX documentary/narrative feature Roads to Mecca, Whit Stillman’s Damsels in Distress, Jerusalem 3D, Relocation Arkansas: Aftermath of Incarceration, Resistance at Tule Lake, and Children of the Inquisition.
+Recent projects include the IMAX films Roads to Mecca and Jerusalem, Whit Stillman’s Damsels in Distress, Jerusalem 3D, Relocation Arkansas: Aftermath of Incarceration, Resistance at Tule Lake, and Children of the Inquisition.

-She also served as editor on Persons of Interest (Sundance, Rotterdam, Human Rights Watch, Locarno, and Seattle Film Festivals), Tea & Justice, Western Sahara: The Story of Africa’s Last Colony, and Arise: The Battle Over Affirmative Action.
+She also served as editor on Men of the Cloth, Persons of Interest, Tea & Justice, Western Sahara: The Story of Africa’s Last Colony, and Arise: The Battle Over Affirmative Action.
 Her work has been shown in theaters, film festivals and on television.

-Sandrine also freelances at NBC Universal where she edits shows for MSNBC, History Channel and Bravo.
+Sandrine has also freelanced at NBC Universal where she edits shows for MSNBC, History Channel and Bravo.
 Sandrine has Bachelor degrees in Architecture and Film Studies from Ecole d’Architecture de Paris-La-Villette and Paris 8 in France, and a Certificate in Film Production from Brooklyn College.